Early on, all freelancers face a critical choice: how much to charge for their work.

 - Social Media.
 To start, focus on LinkedIn.
-Even if freelance writing isn’t your sole profession, your LinkedIn profile should make it plain that you’re a writer in active search of new freelancing relationships.
+Even if freelance writing isn’t your sole profession, your LinkedIn profile should make it plain that you’re a writer in active search of new clients and freelancing relationships.
 As your writing career progresses and your body of work grows, use other platforms — Twitter, Instagram — to promote published work, announce forthcoming releases, and show off your subject matter expertise.

 - Freelance Work and Portfolio Websites.
 Create and maintain active profiles on freelance work sites that cater to freelance writers, such as Upwork and Freelancer.
 Even if they’re not your primary source of writing work, they’re visible in Google search and frequented by paying clients looking for writers with the correct skill set.

 - Personal Website.
 Use your website to highlight your value as a writer: your areas of expertise, methods, media, upcoming releases or events, and any past work you’re exceptionally proud of.
 Update your website’s blog regularly, if only to sustain a perception of expertise and activity.

 A well-rounded online presence creates the impression — real or not — that you’re a prolific, highly marketable writer with lots of satisfied clients, an expansive body of work to your name, and some combination of expertise and skill.